🗓️ Guide 2026 — mis à jour avril

 Best Zones

 High season 2026.
-Under the new quota, July is sold out fast — don't wait.
+Under the new quota, July slots fill fast — don't wait to book.

 More tips